joe7575/techage/manuals/manual_ta4_EN.md

 The display shows its number after placement.
 The display can be addressed via this number.
 Texts can be output on the display, whereby the display can display 5 lines and thus 5 different texts.

+Lines of text are always left-aligned.
+If the text is to be centered horizontally, the text must be preceded by the character "\t" (tabulator).

 The display is updated at most once per second.

 [ta4_display|image]